 In addition to their services offered, Scribe actually delivers quite a bit of free content as well.

 The Scribe Blog

 If you are looking for another area that offers free resources, Scribe Media has a robust catalog of blog posts on the Scribe Blog.
-Expertly written by both in-house writers and guest post blogs, the content is top-notch and designed to help customers (and potential clients) navigate through the trenches of book publishing.
+Written by both in-house writers and guest post blogs, the content is top-notch and designed to help customers (and potential clients) navigate through the trenches of book publishing.

 Scribe Book School

 One of the best features of Scribe Media is the free book publishing courses offered.
 These courses are high-quality, full video content, with step-by-step instructions.

 Scribe Media prides itself on giving away their courses freely since other publishing companies typically charge money for them.
 While that’s true, the Scribe product model centers around a very specific customer – the customer who actually does not want to do it themselves, and wants the convenience of the Book in a Box done-for-you services.

 With that in mind, it’s easy to see why giving away free course content doesn’t affect their bottom line all that significantly.
 Those in search of a “free” course on how to publish themselves, are not Scribe’s ideal customer.

 The free publishing courses include:

 - Scribe Book Writing Course.
-This course walks you through a clear, step-by-step look at the writing process.
-This is a robust writing course created for people who want to write a nonfiction book, primarily in the broad genres of business, personal development, self-help, faith-based, health or related genres.
+This is a robust writing course created for people who want to write a nonfiction book.

 - Scribe Book Publishing Course.
 This course walks you through a clear, step-by-step process with a complete breakdown of the publishing process.

 - Scribe Book Marketing Course.
 This course walks you through launching your book to market.